 The Myelogram procedure was awful.
-Not excessively painful, but dehumanising and unpleasant.
+Not excessively painful.
+Dehumanising and unpleasant.

 The radiographer felt for the right spot between vertebrae.
 To maintain a consistent volume of liquid in the spine two needles are used.
 As the ‘dye’ (contrast medium) is injected with one, the other draws out spinal fluid.
 The first needle touched nerves in my spine as it went in.
 My legs twitched and kick involuntarily.
 The same happened with the second needle.

 Support staff held onto my arms and legs to stop me sliding off the table as it was tilted – left, right, up, down.
-X-rays were taken at each angle.
+X-rays were taken from each angle.

 The gown gaped open as I slid around, willing it to be over.
 I may as well have been naked.
 My eyes brimmed over with tears.
 I’m not sure why.

 The results, available a week later, were not good.
-Severed or stretch-damaged nerves sometimes repair themselves, or be repaired surgically.
-The impact of the car had torn the nerves out at the base, where they connected to the spine.
-Mr King broke the news.
+Severed or stretch-damaged nerves sometimes repair themselves, or can be repaired surgically.
+The impact of the car tore the nerves at the base, where they connected to the spine.
 For me there was no chance of recovery.
 The paralysis in my right arm was permanent.

 We didn’t talk in the car on the way home.
 Permanent paralysis was always a likely scenario, but it was still a shock to hear it confirmed.
 My reality had shifted.

-To demonstrate a ‘normal’ life is possible, Mr King introduced me to a patient with the same injury.
-It was an awkward meeting.
+To demonstrate a normal life is possible, Mr King introduced me to a patient with the same injury.
+It was awkward.
 I was supposed to ask about everyday tasks, problems he’d encountered, challenges he’d overcome.
 I wasn’t ready for this.
 Injury aside, I had nothing in common with this person.
 I was shocked by his atrophied arm.
 I just wanted to get out of there.
 I recall nothing of the conversation.

 More positively, my leg was recovering well.
-After 2 months of hydrotherapy I was told I could remove the brace and walk with only a stick.
-Re-fracture is a risk for broken Femur patients, but I had passed that stage (hopefully).
-Alone in my bedroom, I nervously took off the leg brace.
+After 2 months of hydrotherapy I could remove the brace and walk with only a stick.
+Re-fracture is a risk for broken Femur patients, but I had passed the high-risk stage (hopefully).
+Alone in my bedroom, I took off the leg brace.
+Nervously.
 Weight-bearing for the first time, pins and needles prickled the sole of my foot.
 I hobbled the few meters to the bathroom.
 Sitting on the edge of the bath I smiled at myself in the mirror.
 Six months after the accident I was walking again.

 We’d delayed the party to celebrate discharge from the hospital until I could walk without the leg brace.
 It was time.
 I was excited but nervous.
 I was skeletal.
 Clothes hung from my skinny frame.
 I walked with a stick… I was self-conscious about my arm.
 But to hell with it.
 I wanted a party.

-We booked the community centre in nearby Hedon – the grandly named Elizabethan Room at Alexandra Hall – with buffet and disco.
+We booked the community centre in nearby Hedon – the grandly named Elizabethan Room – with buffet and disco.
 Invitations (‘You Are Invited To Pete Mercer’s Release Party’) were printed.

-Some at the party hadn’t seen me since the accident.
-My frail appearance would have been a shock for them.
+Some people at the party hadn’t seen me since the accident.
+My frail appearance would have been a shock to them.

 The atmosphere was celebratory.
 Only a few weeks earlier it had felt like I’d never leave the hospital.
 But here I was, back among friends.
 Having fun.

 Each day an ambulance took me, and a few other outpatients, to the hospital for physio.
 Among them was a wheelchair-bound, elderly lady from Wyton.
 Unsteady on her legs, she used the handrail to pull herself aboard, guided gently by the ambulance men.
-After helping her to her house, one of them, forgetting I was still there, joked unkindly.
+After helping her to her house, one of them, forgetting I was still in the back of the ambulance, joked unkindly.
 She ‘stinks’ he said. ‘smells of piss’.
 Realising I was there, he turned to glare at me.
 ‘Don’t you dare mention this to anyone’.

 After physio the ambulance dropped me at school for the first time.
 I was walking quite well but still using a walking stick.
-Noise from the sixth form common room echoed down the stairs as I made my way up, nervously.
+Noise from the sixth form common room echoed down the stairs as I made my way up.
 I glanced around as I opened the door, looking for my friends.
 The room was full.
-I sat down quickly on an empty seat near the door.
-From the other side of the room, my friends beckoned me over.
+In a self-conscious panic, I found an empty seat near the door.
+My friends beckoned me over, from the other side of the room.
 I couldn’t.
 I froze.
-Instead I chatted to the group next to me.
+Instead, I chatted with the group next to me.
 The bell rang.
 End of lunch.
 Time for classes.
 When the room cleared, I went over to join my friends.

 The speed and neatness of my handwriting gradually improved.
 Learning to write with my non-dominant hand wasn’t difficult.
-It just takes practice.
+I just needed practice.
 The biggest challenge was, and still is, the environment.
-Writing on paper on a shiny surface, for example, is problematic.
+Writing on paper on a shiny surface, for example, always tricky.
 Without the other hand to hold it steady, the paper moves around.
-Writing in an exercise book is tricky because the pages spring upwards.
-These days I use a mobile phone or wallet as a portable paper weight.
+Exercise books are difficult too.
+The pages spring upwards.
+These days I use a mobile phone or wallet as a portable paperweight.

 An American exchange student, Mike, had joined the school while I was still in the hospital.
-He hung out with my friends so, naturally, I got to know him quite well too.
-We were sitting on the grass in the sunshine.
-He was teasing another friend.
+He hung out with my friends so I got to know him quite well too.
+Sitting on the grass in the sunshine, he was teasing a friend.
 They chased each other around, laughing.
 Mike hid behind me, grabbing my shoulders.
 ‘Stay away!
 Be careful!’ he shouted, ‘don’t hurt the cripple!’
 I was stunned.
 He didn’t intend to be mean, but it’s interesting how these things stay with you.